vieuxcolon/ehealth-horizontal-federated-learning/FL-Evaluation-metrics.md

-# Remark: Although we experimented with these metrics during the labs and projects, we did not follow the rigorous course of analysis as required by the different graphs we should have generated
+# Remark: Although we experimented with these metrics during the labs and projects, we did not follow the rigorous course of analysis as required by the different graphs we should have generated.

 # Evaluation Metrics in Federated Learning Experiments